ysyk2021/the-power-of-agile-leadership-navigating-change-and-uncertainty/src/chapter-4-1.md

-Chapter 4: Agile Leadership in Practice: Leading with Vision and Purpose
+Leading with Vision and Purpose
 ========================================================================

 Agile leadership is not just a theoretical concept but a practical approach to leading teams through change and uncertainty.
 In this chapter, we will explore how agile leaders can effectively lead with vision and purpose.